 Does Propecia work?

-Clinical studies evaluating the effectiveness of Propecia over 5 years, showed that Propecia had a success rate of 90%.
-42% of men found that they were not losing anymore hair using Propecia, whilst 48% of men experienced hair re-growth, showing Propecia to have a 90% success rate.
+Clinical studies evaluating the effectiveness of Propecia over 5 years, demonstrates that it has a success rate of 90%.
+42% of men found that they were not losing anymore hair using Propecia, whilst 48% of men experienced hair re-growth, resulting in a 90% success rate.
 A similar study conducted over 2 years in 1553 men, showed that over 83% of men suffering from male pattern baldness either maintained or increased the number of hairs from the baseline.

 Is Propecia safe to take?

-Propecia is used safely by millions of men, due to its effectiveness and low side-effect profile.
-Clinical trials have demonstrated that side-effects when taking Propecia are uncommon.
-Studies evaluating Propecia in 3,000 subjects, showed that only 1.7% of men discontinued treatment due to side-effects.
-It was reported that during the same study, more men (2.1%) discontinued treatment whilst taking a Placebo pill.
+Millions of men around the world use Propecia, due to its effectiveness and low side-effect profile.
+Clinical trials show that Propecia side-effects are uncommon.
+Studies evaluating 3,000 subjects, showed that only 1.7% of men discontinued treatment due to side-effects.
+During the same study, more men (2.1%) decided to sop using treatment whilst taking a placebo pill.

-After five years of treatment with Propecia, less than 0.3% of men were reported to be still suffering from side-effects, confirming that if you are within the small range of those who experience side-effects, it is likely that they will subside over time.
-Side-effects are reversible will stop once Propecia is not taken anymore.
+After five years of treatment, less than 0.3% of men were reported to be still suffering from side-effects, confirming that if you are within the small range of those who experience side-effects, it is likely that they will subside over time.
+Side-effects are reversible and will stop once you stop taking treatment.